sashabeton/bitcoinvault/doc/JSON-RPC-interface.md

   and passphrase).
 Any program on your computer with access to the file system and local network can obtain this level of access.
-  Additionally, other programs on your computer can attempt to provide an RPC interface on the same port as used by Bitcoin Royale in order to trick you into revealing your authentication credentials.
-For this reason, it is important to only use Bitcoin Royale for security-sensitive operations on a computer whose other programs you trust.
+  Additionally, other programs on your computer can attempt to provide an RPC interface on the same port as used by Bitcoin Vault in order to trick you into revealing your authentication credentials.
+For this reason, it is important to only use Bitcoin Vault for security-sensitive operations on a computer whose other programs you trust.

-- **Securing remote network access:** You may optionally allow other computers to remotely control Bitcoin Royale by setting the `rpcallowip` and `rpcbind` configuration parameters.
-These settings are only meant for enabling connections over secure private networks or connections that have been otherwise secured (e.g. using a VPN or port forwarding with SSH or stunnel).  **Do not enable RPC connections over the public Internet.**  Although Bitcoin Royale's RPC interface does use authentication, it does not use encryption, so your login credentials are sent as clear text that can be read by anyone on your network path.
+- **Securing remote network access:** You may optionally allow other computers to remotely control Bitcoin Vault by setting the `rpcallowip` and `rpcbind` configuration parameters.
+These settings are only meant for enabling connections over secure private networks or connections that have been otherwise secured (e.g. using a VPN or port forwarding with SSH or stunnel).  **Do not enable RPC connections over the public Internet.**  Although Bitcoin Vault's RPC interface does use authentication, it does not use encryption, so your login credentials are sent as clear text that can be read by anyone on your network path.
 Additionally, the RPC interface has not been hardened to withstand arbitrary Internet traffic, so changing the above settings to expose it to the Internet (even using something like a Tor hidden service) could expose you to unconsidered vulnerabilities.
-See `broyaled -help` for more information about these settings and other settings described in this document.
+See `bvaultd -help` for more information about these settings and other settings described in this document.

-    Related, if you use Bitcoin Royale inside a Docker container, you may need to expose the RPC port to the host system.
+    Related, if you use Bitcoin Vault inside a Docker container, you may need to expose the RPC port to the host system.
 The default way to do this in Docker also exposes the port to the public Internet.
     Instead, expose it only on the host system's localhost, for example:
     `-p 127.0.0.1:8332:8332`

-- **Secure authentication:** By default, Bitcoin Royale generates unique login credentials each time it restarts and puts them into a file readable only by the user that started Bitcoin Royale, allowing any of that user's RPC clients with read access to the file to login automatically.
-The file is `.cookie` in the Bitcoin Royale configuration directory, and using these credentials is the preferred RPC authentication method.
-If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the Bitcoin Royale source tree.
+- **Secure authentication:** By default, Bitcoin Vault generates unique login credentials each time it restarts and puts them into a file readable only by the user that started Bitcoin Vault, allowing any of that user's RPC clients with read access to the file to login automatically.
+The file is `.cookie` in the Bitcoin Vault configuration directory, and using these credentials is the preferred RPC authentication method.
+If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the Bitcoin Vault source tree.
 As a final fallback, you can directly use manually-chosen `rpcuser` and `rpcpassword` configuration parameters---but you must ensure that you choose a strong and unique passphrase (and still don't use insecure